Oxko/meghna-hugo/exampleSite/content/english/blog/Plan your home with Feng Shui.md

 What type of Feng Shui services can we offer?
 1. A layout of your home based on Feng Shui
 2. Floorplan, internal rearrangement of your space and furniture for harmony creation
-3. Complete interior design on person level, applying Feng Shui
+3. Complete interior design on individual level, applying Feng Shui
 4. Feng Shui plan with monthly breakdown for 1 full year.

-Below you can find them in more details
+Below you can find them in more details, what they cover exactly

 1. Before buying a property, it is worth asking for fengshui plan, to select the right property to buy, according to the immutable characteristics of your future home.

-The plan is based on the building, giving you the optimal functionality plan, using Feng Shui, it does not need to be revisited until the building stands as is.
+The plan is based on the building, giving you the optimal functionality plan, using Feng Shui.
+It does not need to be revisited until the building stands as is.

 What does this package include?
 You will receive a complete layout plan of your building applying the Feng Shui principles, showing which area of the building is the best for what functionality